VicVEVO/Earth-Mesher/README.md

 # Earth Mesher

 This project involves the study of geodesy, i.e. the shape of the Earth, using measurements of its gravity field.
 Lemme cook

-## How to convert .nc files to .csv

-This project uses NASA's TOPEX/POSEIDON geophysical data in **.nc** files, to convert them to **.csv**, use `script.py` as described in the description

-‎Deactivate -if needed- the virtual environment:

-        deactivate

 ## How to run the project